Rebecca Alty was elected with 8,854 votes or 53.8% of the vote

 4) Smaller communities in the NWT are seeing their population remain stagnant or decrease over the years.
 While there is no simple, one-size fits all approach to preserving the culture of Indigenous people who want to remain in their communities, what do you see as a way forward, from a federal perspective, to allow people to live with dignity from cradle to the grave?

-(Kelvin Kotchilea has not yet responded.)
+(Kelvin Kotchilea did not respond.)

 Each candidate was invited to join Cabin Radio’s April 10 online debate.
 One of the topics was crime and drugs: